Last updated on October 6th, 2022 at 09:28 am

 5) The taxpayer who intends to avail of the ITC is a non-existent recipient of goods or services.
 (Recipient doesn’t conduct any business from any place for which registration was taken).

-What is the maximum period for which authorized officer can block/restrict the utilization of ITC?
+What is the maximum period for which authorized officers can block/restrict the utilization of ITC?

 Rule 86A is a draconian, arbitrary, irrational, and unduly harsh provision as it gives Revenue the power to impose the restriction